 Working hours: beginning with an employee's starting time and ending with the employee's quitting time as well as any time an employee is on-call.
 All work activities are included whether they occur on or outside University properties.

-Medical evaluation: An examination performed by a university-designated health professional, including but not limited to a health history, physical and/or psychological examination and any medically indicated diagnostic studies.
+Physical/MentalMedical evaluation: An examination performed by a university-designated health professional, including but not limited to a health history, physical and/or psychological examination and any medically indicated diagnostic studies.
 The cost is paid by the employee's department.

-Medical certification: a document from a medically appropriate, licensed provider attesting to an employee's fitness for duty following an extended medical absence.
+Physical/MentalMedical certification: a document from a medically appropriate, licensed provider attesting to an employee's fitness for duty following an extended medical absence.
 Allowable costs to obtain the certification are paid by Workers Compensation for work-related absences, and by the employee and the employee's health insurance for absences which are not work-related.

 Employee responsibilities